 This is the single most popular shampoo for seborrheic dermatitis.
 In fact, it is so popular that people use it every day, even without seborrheic dermatitis or dandruff.
 Through effective marketing campaigns, simple product packaging, affordability, and effectiveness, it is has been able to become one of the top selling shampoos on the market.

 Head and Shoulders (Procter & Gamble) has done or sponsored many studies on dandruff, seborrheic dermatitis, and scaling.
-They have pioneered much of the work relating to the the malassezia furfur yeast/fungus (which many researchers believe is responsible for seborrheic dermatitis).
+They have pioneered much of the work relating to the Malassezia furfur yeast/fungus (which many researchers believe is responsible for seborrheic dermatitis).

 Is Head and Shoulders a Safe Shampoo

 There is one thing I did want to point out though.
-Zinc Pyrithione becomes highly dangerous at high concentrations (+20%) and has even been associated with DNA damage (3).
-This really scared me at first, but after further research I found that the concentration of practically any substance can significantly change the substances safety.
+Zinc Pyrithione becomes highly dangerous at high concentrations (+20%) and has even been associated with DNA damage .
+This really scared me at first, but after further research, I found that the concentration of practically any substance can significantly change the safety of the substance.

-For example, sodium chloride (salt) diluted with water presents on danger of burning the skin.
-However, as you increase the concentration you increase the chance of irritation.
-In relation to salt, I’ve also written an article that summarises my experience using it to treat my seborrheic dermatitis.
+For example, sodium chloride (salt – considered a harmless substance) diluted with water can present on the danger of burning the skin.
+And as you increase the concentration you increase the chance of irritation.

 How Well Does Head and Shoulders Work

-Head and Shoulder works amazingly well for seborrheic dermatitis.
+Head and Shoulder work amazingly well for seborrheic dermatitis.
 Its active ingredient, zinc pyrithione, is very effective for treatment of seborrheic dermatitis and has been demonstrated to be safe.

-However, I’ve personally found several negative aspects to its long term usage.
-This include things such as pale skin, sun sensitivity, and dryness.
+However, I’ve personally found several negative aspects to its long-term usage.
+This includes things such as pale skin, sun sensitivity, and dryness.

-Coal tar has a long history in medicine for its use in treatment of various skin conditions (4).
-Additionally, there are also many more natural alternatives such as pine tar and sulfonated shale oil (which I actually highly recommend, but did not include here because it’s almost impossible to find in a commercially available product).
+Coal tar has a long history in medicine for its use in the treatment of various skin conditions [10, 11].
+Additionally, there are also natural alternatives such as pine tar and sulfonated shale oil (which I actually highly recommend, but did not include here because it’s almost impossible to find in a commercially available product).